 Why is it one of the best distillery tours near Glasgow?
 They have an open-topped mash tun!!

-On-site restaurant/cafe, the Wilde thyme at Glenturret is open daily from 10 am – 6 pm
+There is an on-site cafe; the Glenturret Cafe is open daily from 10 am – 6 pm

-For information on disability access, read Glenturret's profile on Euan's Guide.
+For online bookings click here or email [email protected] or telephone +44 (0) 1764 65 65 65.
+For information on disability access, read Glenturret Distillery's profile on Euan's Guide.

 Distillery Tour and Tasting Experience